MicahElliott/havoc/README.md

 to [SemVer](https://semver.org/).
 It presently is only [CalVer](https://calver.org/) oriented for its simplicity.

-It also does not do a release for you.
+It also does not deploy a release for you.
 It's up to you to get binaries onto machines, run migrations, etc.

 ## Background